 - You can coordinate your night audit date with the update of your accounting records, adding integrity between ThinkReservations and your accounting system.

-For the date(s) selected, Night Audit takes you through the steps to help you review, or "audit", reservations and bills to ensure they are correct before locking those dates.
+For the date(s) selected, Night Audit takes you through the steps to help you review, or "audit", reservations to ensure they are correct before locking those dates.

 Here are the steps:

-The first step reports bookings that should have checked out.
+Step 1 reports reservations that should have checked out on the date(s) selected.
 Verify that these guests have departed.
 If they have not, you want to extend their stay in ThinkReservations before running night audit.

-Step 2 displays any reservations or bills that have a balance owing to you or the guest.
+Step 2 displays any reservations that departed on the date(s) selected and have a balance owing to you or the guest.
 It may be appropriate for a reservation to show a balance due if it is to be settled in the future.
 If the balance due is incorrect, take the proper steps to rectify before running night audit.

 Step 3 displays payments taken for the date(s) selected.
 This step provides you the opportunity to reconcile credit card payments to your payment processor batch reports and compare your other payment types to your cash/check receipt records before running a night audit.